|Dracut High School Informational Video|

 - The college degree and major of your child’s teacher

-- Whether your child is provided services by paraprofessionals and, if so, their qualifications
+- Whether your child is provided services by paraprofessionals and, if so, his or her qualifications

-Accountability and Assistance Levels: Schools and districts are placed into one of five accountability and assistance levels (1-5), with the highest performing in Level 1 and lowest performing in Level 5.
-Our school has been placed into Level 2 because, although our student body as a whole met the target MCAS participation rates, we had fewer than 95% of each student subgroup take the MCAS exam.
+- Accountability and Assistance Levels: Schools and districts are placed into one of five accountability and assistance levels (1-5), with the highest performing in Level 1 and lowest performing in Level 5.
+Our school has been placed into Level 1 because the student body and all student high needs subgroups have met their growth targets.

-School Percentiles: A school percentile between 1 and 99 is reported for most schools.
+- School Percentiles: A school percentile between 1 and 99 is reported for most schools.
 This number shows the overall performance of our school relative to other schools that serve the same or similar grades.
-Our school percentile is 46.
-This means that our school is performing higher than 46 percent of the schools in the state.
+Our school percentile is 47.
+This means that our school is performing higher than 47 percent of the high schools in the state.

-Progress and Performance Index (PPI): The PPI is a number that indicates our school’s progress toward narrowing proficiency gaps, or, in other words, helping all students reach proficiency and be prepared for success after high school.
+- Progress and Performance Index (PPI): The PPI is a number that indicates our school’s progress toward narrowing proficiency gaps, or, in other words, helping all students reach proficiency and be prepared for success after high school.
 Massachusetts has set a goal of reducing proficiency gaps by half between the years 2011 and 2017.
-For a group of students to be considered to be making sufficient progress toward narrowing proficiency gaps, its cumulative PPI must be 75 or higher.
-For Dracut High School our PPI was 90 for all students and 83 for High Needs students.
+For a group of students to be considered making sufficient progress toward narrowing proficiency gaps its cumulative PPI must be 75 or higher.

 - Serving as a volunteer in our school or district